ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Background

-The problem of average consensus involves a number of nodes in a network, represented by digraph (directed graph) $\set{G}$, that cooperate by exchanging information to compute the network-wide average of their initial values, for a certain quantity of interest.
-At each time step $k$, each node $v_j$ maintains a state variable $x_j[k] \in \mathbb{R}$ (initialized at $x_j[0]=V_j$, where $V_j$ is the (arbitrary) initial value of node $v_j$), an auxiliary scalar variable, $y_j[k] \in \mathbb{R}^+$ (initialized at $y_j[0]=1$), and $z_j[k] \in \mathbb{R}$ set to $z_j[k]=x_j[k]/y_j[k]$.
-The iterative scheme of the ratio consensus algorithm, involves each node updating its states for each iteration according to:
+In the \emph{Ratio Consensus} algorithm \cite{dominguez2011distributed}, each node $v_j$ maintains a state variable $x_j[k] \in \mathbb{R}$ and an auxiliary variable $y_j[k] \in \mathbb{R}_{+}$ at each time step $k$.
+These variables are initialized at $x_j[0]=V_j$, with $V_j$ being an arbitrary initial value or measurement of node $v_j$, and $y_j[0]=1$, respectively.
+The iterative scheme of the ratio consensus algorithm, involves each node $v_{j}\in\set{V}$ receiving a pre-weighted piece of information from its in-neighbors and updating its states which are then used to compute the ratio $z_j[k]\triangleq x_j[k]/y_j[k]$ according to: